Towards unification of quark and lepton flavors in $A_4$ modular invariance: Fixing by observed CKM

 In our model, we have four complex parameters, $\tau$, $g_{u1}$, $g_{u2}$ and $g_{u3}$ after inputting six quark masses.
-These eight real parameters are constrained by inputting the observed three CKM mixing angles and the CP violating phase with three times $1 \sigma$ error interval in Eqs.\,(\ref{CKM}) and (\ref{CKMphase}) \footnote{We take the observed values of CKM with three times $1\sigma$ intervals, which are almost $3\sigma$ in this case.} .
-We have succeeded to reproduce completely four CKM elements in the parameter ranges of Table 2.
-It is emphasized that there are two regions of $\tau$, region-I and region-I I, in which the observed CKM elements, $|V_{us}|$, $|V_{cb}|$, $|V_{ub}|$ and $\delta_{CP}$ are reproduced by choosing relevant $g_{ui}$.
+These eight real parameters are scanned to reproduce the observed three CKM mixing angles and the CP violating phase with three times $1 \sigma$ error interval in Eqs.\,(\ref{CKM}) and (\ref{CKMphase}) \footnote{We take the observed values of CKM with three times $1\sigma$ intervals, which are almost $3\sigma$ in this case.} .

-In region-I, the modulus $\tau$ is close to $i$, which is the fixed point of the modular symmetry.
-On the other hand, ${\rm Im} [\tau]$ is larger than $1.48$ in region-I I. This region is practically close to infinite point $\tau= i\, \infty$.
-It may be helpful to comment on the upper-bound of $|g_{u1}|=1.98$ for region-I I in Table 2.
-Since our scanned range of $|g_{u1}|$ is cut such as $[0,\,2]$, one may worry about this cut-dependence in our numerical results.
-Indeed, the $\tau$ distribution is changed a little bit if the scanned range is enlarged $[0,\,5]$.
-However, this small change does not affect our results.
+We have succeeded to reproduce completely four observed CKM elements in the parameter ranges of Table 2.
+The modulus $\tau$ is close to $i$, which is the fixed point of the modular symmetry.

-In order to check the consistency of our quark mass matrices and the observed CKM, we show the calculated distribution on the $|V_{ub}|$--$\delta_{CP}$ plane for region-I (green) and region-I I (magenta) in Fig.\,1.
-In region-I (green), $\delta_{CP}$ is uniformly distributed below the observed central value of $|V_{ub}|$ while $\delta_{CP}$ is almost larger than the observed central value for the upper-range of $|V_{ub}|$.
-In region-I I (magenta), our calculated points are almost uniformly distributed on the $|V_{ub}|$--$\delta_{CP}$ plane inside three times $1\sigma$ interval of $|V_{ub}|$ and $\delta_{CP}$.
+In order to check the consistency of our quark mass matrices and the observed CKM, we show the calculated distribution on the $|V_{ub}|$--$\delta_{CP}$ plane at the GUT scale in Fig.\,1.
+The calculated $\delta_{CP}$ is uniformly distributed below the observed central value of $|V_{ub}|$ while it is almost larger than the observed central value for the upper-range of $|V_{ub}|$.

-We also present the distribution of CKM elements $|V_{cb}|$ and $|V_{ub}|$ for region-I (green) and region-I I (magenta) in Fig.\,2.
-The distribution of $|V_{cb}|$ is contrast between region-I and region-I I. The magnitude of $|V_{cb}|$ is predicted to be in the smaller region of the three times $1\sigma$ interval for region-I (green) while it is in the larger region for region-I I (magenta).
-If the magnitude of $|V_{cb}|$ will be determined below $0.03$ in the future precise experiments, region-I I will be excluded.
-The calculated $|V_{ub}|$ depends more or less on $\delta_{CP}$ and $|V_{cb}|$.
+We also present the distribution of CKM elements $|V_{cb}|$ and $|V_{ub}|$ at the GUT scale in Fig.\,2.
+The magnitude of $|V_{ub}|$ is predicted to be in the whole region of the three times $1\sigma$ interval while the calculated $|V_{cb}|$ is mostly distributed in the lower-range of the three times $1\sigma$ interval.